Spring Break Camps and Activities in Reno and Sparks

 Reno Little Theater Spring Break Camp

-March 26 - 30 and April 2 - 6, 2018.
+March 25 - 29 and April 1 - 5, 2019.
 Spring break campers will have the opportunity to explore creative storytelling. improvisation, creative movement, and musical theater.
-The camp is open to kids Kindergarten through 6th grade.
 Each weekly session has a different theme.
-Camp is 9 a.m. to 5 p.m. daily with early drop off and late pickup available.
-The first week (Rise Up) is for kids 6 to 8.
-The second week (Out of the Forest) is for age 9 and up.
+Camp is 9 a.m. to 4 p.m. daily with before / after care available.
+The first week is "Mary Poppins" and the second week is "Where the Wild Things Are."
+Both are for campers ages 6 to 12 and cost $250.
 You can register online from the website or call (775) 813-8900 to register by phone or get more information.

 Spring Break Full Play Camp from KidScape Productions